mmn1998/SIMA/README.md

 # SIMA

-SIMA is a backend-focused .NET application built to demonstrate domain-driven design (DDD) and CQRS patterns in a real-world scenario.
+SIMA is a backend-focused .NET application built to demonstrate domain-driven design (DDD) and CQRS and workflow-based architectures (BPMN) for banking automation systems patterns in a real-world scenario.

 ## Tech Stack
 - ASP.NET Core